hao-lh/the-books-making-you-better/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Hao Liu](https://github.com/hao-lh/awesome-computer-vision) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Hao](mailto:hao.omni@gmail.com) has waived all copyright and related or neighboring rights to this work.